-Syria: Aleppo hospital hit again as crisis worsens
+Russia warns US not to attack Syrian regime

 Regime forces shelled areas of Aleppo's Old City on Saturday, the Syrian Observatory for Human Rights said.
 Regime forces and rebel fighters also engaged in violent clashes in the neighborhoods of Bustan al-Basha and Sheikh Khodr.

-The activist group Aleppo Media Center said at least one person was killed and several wounded Saturday in airstrikes by helicopters in eastern Aleppo's Al-Sakhour neighborhood.
+Aleppo Media Center said at least one person was killed and several wounded Saturday in airstrikes by helicopters in eastern Aleppo's Al-Sakhour neighborhood.

 The group also reported artillery shelling by regime forces.